-Gustavo Da Roza was born in Hong Kong on 24 February 1933 to parents of Portuguese and Chinese decent.
-Da Roza was educated in Macau and Hong Kong and obtained a Bachelor of Architecture, Honours, from the University of Hong Kong in 1955.
+Gustavo Da Roza was born in Hong Kong on February 24, 1933 to parents of Portuguese and Chinese descent.
+Da Roza was educated in Macau and Hong Kong, and obtained a Bachelor of Architecture, Honours, from the University of Hong Kong in 1955.
 Upon graduation, Da Roza spent two years working on a number of government and institutional projects – first for R. Gordon Brown and later in a partnership with J.R.
 Firth.
-Da Roza recalls this time as a developers’ pressure cooker, as Hong Kong was growing rapidly due to an influx of foreign investment; “Everything was money,” he recalls.
+Da Roza recalls this time as a developer's pressure cooker, as Hong Kong was growing rapidly due to an influx of foreign investment: “Everything was money,” he recalls.
 At the same time, a lack of concern for local environment was at odds with the young architect’s sensibilities.

-Da Roza next moved to California, where he found a couple of project positions.
-He later gained a summer job in 1959 with The Architects Collaborative, in Cambridge, Massachusetts.
-This firm was established by former Bauhaus head Walter Gropius; here, amongst other projects, Da Roza he worked on designs for the Philips Academy in Andover, Massachusetts.
-In the years 1958 to 1960 Da Roza also taught as a sessional lecturer at the College of Environmental Design at the University of California, Berkeley.
+Da Roza moved to California, where he found a couple of project positions.
+He later gained a summer job in 1959 with The Architects Collaborative in Cambridge, Massachusetts.
+This firm was established by former Bauhaus head Walter Gropius.
+There, amongst other projects, Da Roza worked on designs for the Philips Academy in Andover, Massachusetts.
+From 1958 to 1960, Roza was a sessional lecturer at the College of Environmental Design at the University of California, Berkeley.

 In 1960 Da Roza immigrated to Canada to begin a teaching position with the School of Architecture at the University of Manitoba.
-At this time he began private practice in Winnipeg – registering with the Manitoba Association of Architects on 2 March 1961.
+At this time he began private practice in Winnipeg, registering with the Manitoba Association of Architects on March 2, 1961.
 Da Roza states that he planned to stay for only a couple of years but got caught up with the energy and optimism that was the building scene in Winnipeg in the 1960s.
 The architect won first prize and received two honourable mentions in the National House Design Competition in 1965.
-Two years later a house by Da Roza house was built as a part of the “Man and His Home” Pavilion at Expo ’67.
-This project involved the design of the "Chatelaine Expo Home," a flat-roofed, wood-clad, glass-walled structure which was the winner of a national competition held by the Canadian Wood Council, which had received over 130 entries.
-Housing, particularly affordable housing, would be a theme that would recur continuously in Da Roza's career.
+Two years later a house by Da Roza was built as a part of the “Man and His Home” Pavilion at Expo ’67.
+This project involved the design of the "Chatelaine Expo Home," a flat-roofed, wood-clad, glass-walled structure that was the winner of a national competition held by the Canadian Wood Council, which had received more than 130 entries.
+Housing, particularly affordable housing, was a theme that would recur continuously in Da Roza's career.